joedolson/wp-to-twitter/src/readme.txt

 * Numerous updates for WP Tweets Pro users.
 * Automatically switch to staging mode if environment query returns staging.
 * Bug fix: remove whitespace in some settings inputs
+* New: use wp_after_insert_post action (new in WP 5.6) so terms & metadata are saved at the time posts are published.

 = 3.4.10 =